tag

 It’s noted on the company website that fish in the recipes is wild-caught.
 Wild-caught fish is more nutritious than farmed fish and contains a better balance of healthy fatty acids.
 That said, the ratio of omega-6 to omega-3 fatty acids isn’t listed.
 It’s important to know since omega-6 fats are inflammatory and AAFCO allows a very high ratio of 30:1.

 The company explains that its ingredients are chopped and individually quick-frozen at -30 degrees to preserve nutritional value, then the ingredients are freeze-dried.
-However, the company uses high-pressure pasteurization (HPP) as a kill step in its processing.
+However, the company uses high-pressure pasteurization (HPP) as a kill step in its processing process.
 HPP doesn’t affect the score but is worth noting.

 Stewart is based in Dayton, Ohio, where the company has been producing dog food for 45 years.
 Stewart is a brand that falls under the Miracle Pet umbrella of pet products, which produces and distributes its own foods.